Accenture/mercury-nodejs/README.md

-# Mercury 4.0 for Node.js
+# Mercury version 4 for Node.js

 Reference engine for building "Composable architecture and applications".